joshSawYou/CIS255_Vehicle/src/readMe.md

 The "main" method in the program is in the "CIS255_Vehicle Class:"

+It creates an instance of the VehicleStorage class to store and manage the list of vehicles.
+It creates a Scanner object to read user input from the console.

+Menu Interface:

+      Inside the main method, there is a while loop that displays a menu interface to the user and prompts them to choose an action.
+      The available options are: "Create Vehicle," "Show Vehicles," "Save to File," and "Exit."

+      The user's choice is read using the Scanner object and then processed using a switch statement.

+      Option 1: "Create Vehicle":

+      If the user chooses this option, the createVehicle method is called.
+      The createVehicle method prompts the user for various details about the vehicle, such as door count, year, engine type, color, vehicle type, and make type.
+      Based on the user's input, it calls the Make.sendToModel method to create a specific model object by making a promptForModel() call to the specific model class which then returns a specific vehicle object(e.g., FordF150, ToyotaTacoma, etc.).
+The created vehicle is then added to the VehicleStorage list.

+      Option 2: "Show Vehicles":

+      If the user chooses this option, the displayVehicles method of the VehicleStorage class is called.
+      The displayVehicles method iterates through the list of vehicles and calls the displayInfo method of each vehicle to print its details on the console.

+      Option 3: "Save to File":

+      If the user chooses this option, the saveToFile method of the VehicleStorage class is called.
+      The saveToFile method prompts the user for a filename and saves the details of all vehicles in the VehicleStorage list to a CSV file.

+      Option 4: "Exit":

+      If the user chooses this option, the exit variable is set to true, and the while loop terminates, leading to the end of the program.

       It creates an instance of VehicleStorage to store vehicles.
       It provides a menu-based user interface to perform actions like creating vehicles, displaying vehicles, saving vehicles to a file, and exiting the program, per the instructure's instructions.
       The createVehicle() method allows the user to input details of a vehicle and adds it to the VehicleStorage.
       The saveToFile() method prompts the user for a filename and saves the vehicle details to a CSV file using the VehicleStorage class.

 Overall, this program models vehicles, their makes, types, and models, and provides functionality to create, display, and save vehicle information and export to a file.
 This is done via class inhertances and associations described above.